DanielaSimoes/network-performance-1/README.md

+This full README file was written by [Guilherme Cardoso](https://github.com/luminoso).

 #  Impact of transmission errors in network performance

 This is the first simulator developed at the course [47064 - Network Performance and Dimension](https://www.ua.pt/uc/2306), at University of Aveiro.